 In Greek Mythology Aphrodite (Venus) was born when Kronos (Saturn) castrated his father Ouranos (Uranus) just as he was about to have sex with Gaia.
 Uranus’s testicles fell in the sea, where his creative seed gives birth to Venus, who emerges fully grown riding on a seashell – famously depicted by Botticelli in “The Birth of Venus.”
 Uranus was full of love and desire for Gaia when he met his fate, Venus birthed at this moment is suffused with love, creativity and inspiration, and capable of igniting this within all she touches.

-But Saturn also had a role in the birth of Venus, his hate and violence towards his father being the cause of Uranus’s testicles landing in the sea.
+But Saturn also had a role in the birth of Venus, his violence towards his father being the cause of Uranus’s testicles landing in the sea.
 Whilst Venus could be jealous and seek revenge, generally the focus is on her sweeter side – but in Babylonian Mythology Venus is associated with Ishtar, who displayed both male and female characteristics.
 Venus can be either the morning star – Lucifer the “light bringer” or the evening star – Hesperus.
 According to the Babylonians, as the morning star Ishtar was the warrior, a goddess of war and as the evening star she was a goddess of love and peace.

 Mercury like many others fell in love with Venus – but she turned him down.
 Mercury was left downcast and depressed by this, so Jupiter decided to help Mercury by sending an eagle to steal one of Venus’s sandals.
 Whilst Venus was looking for it she (of course!) came across Mercury, who seduced her in exchange for her sandal.